 The penalties for domestic violence in Massachusetts can range from jail time to probation.
 This depends on the circumstances of the offense and your record.

 Domestic violence is a serious offense in Massachusetts law and can carry jail time, holding you without bond, and other serious penalties.
-If you're charged with a domestic violence offense, you need to contact a Massachusetts criminal defense lawyer as soon as possible to begin preparing your defense.
+If you’re charged with a domestic violence, contact a Massachusetts criminal defense lawyer to begin preparing your defense.

 What is Domestic Violence in Massachusetts?

 The main domestic violence offense, assault and battery on a family or household member, consists of an assault and battery on someone with a certain relationship with you.
-The other person must be - (1) a spouse or former spouse, (2) have a child in common, or (3) have a substantial dating relationship or had one in the past.
+The other person must be – (1) a spouse or former spouse, (2) have a child in common, or (3) have had a substantial dating relationship.

-Can I be Held in Jail for Domestic Violence Charges in Massachusetts?
+Can I Be Held in Jail for Domestic Violence?

-In Massachusetts, you must be held for at least six hours on a domestic violence offense according to a new law.
-Furthermore, the judge must carefully weigh the victim's safety when deciding bail for someone accused of domestic violence.
+In Massachusetts, you must be held for at least six hours on a domestic violence offense.
+Furthermore, the judge must carefully weigh the victim’s safety when deciding bail for someone accused of domestic violence.

-Can I go to Prison for Domestic Violence in Massachusetts?
+Can I go to Prison for Domestic Violence?

-If you're charged with a crime involving a family member or someone you've dated, you need to hire an experienced Massachusetts criminal defense attorney immediately.
-Contact me today, and we'll get started on your defense.
+If you’re charged with domestic violence, you need to hire an experienced Massachusetts criminal defense attorney immediately.
+Contact me today, and we’ll get started on your defense.